narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/05-TLS-Basics.md

 ---

+What if you could look at the public key you received from the server and say if it is a legitimate key from the actual bank server?

+- When the server sends the key, it does not send the key along, it sends a **`Certificate`** that has the key in it.
+- It has other information like who the certificate is issued to, the public key of that server, the location of that server etc.

 #### How do you look at a certificate and verify if it is legit?

 - who signed and issued the certificate.